Siddhant-Goswami/c6-api-1/README.md

 **What you'll see:**
 - Chat interface with real AI responses
-- Using Groq's llama-3.3-70b-versatile model
+- Using Groq's GPT OSS model
 - Conversation history is maintained

 **Learning:**